 For the past twenty years, America’s public airwaves have been dominated by national shock jocks who feed the frenzy of increased polarization in American politics.
 During 2 1/2 years on 98.3 FM, the Fallon Forum saw a four-fold increase in audience size and provided a forum for discussion on issues largely ignored elsewhere on the public airwaves.
 In 2012, 98.3 was purchased by the second-largest conglomerate in the country and all the local programs canceled.
-The Fallon Forum broadcast online for awhile, until it found a home on a small commercial station in Des Moines, KDLF 1260 AM.
+The Fallon Forum broadcast online for awhile, until it found a home on another commercial station in Des Moines, La Reina KDLF 96.5 FM and 1260 AM.

 ED FALLON was born in Santa Monica, California while his father was stationed there as a sergeant in the U.S. Army.
 He grew-up in Saugus, Massachusetts and was heavily influenced by his Irish grandparents and relatives during repeated trips to the family farm in Roscommon County, Ireland.
 While only marginally interested in academics in high school, he excelled as an athlete, setting the school record in the high jump and as a member of the 4×400 indoor track relay team.